-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)

-Notes to the consolidated financial statements for the 2022 financial year

-Factors given particular weight in this regard are the retention of the property within the Group, the forecast cash flows arising as a result and the reduced administrative costs compared with standard valuation on account of our internal Group asset management.
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS) Consolidated statement financial statements for the 2022 financial year Independent Auditor's report Factors given particular weight in this regard are the retention of the property within the Group, the forecast cash flows arising as a result and the reduced administrative costs compared with standard valuation on account of our internal Group asset management.
 Furthermore, an objective, asset-specific capitalisation rate was calculated in accordance with the criteria of IAS 36 A17.